jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

        terminal monitor
        debug bgp update afi vpnv6 unicast in
        ```
-       *Fair warning: this will output quite a bit of data when the AFI is cleared*
+       *Fair warning: this will output quite a bit of data when the bgp is cleared*

-   5. Again on xrd01 clear the BGP-LS address family
+   5. Again on **xrd01** clear the BGP-LS address family
        ```
        clear bgp link-state link-state * soft
        ```